RavensbourneWebMedia/Web-development-workshop/sessions/11/README.md

 ### Competitor analysis

 1. Open [this GDoc](https://docs.google.com/document/d/1Op6mJGxcM18Oa14tEdSDEwa0supEjEdX7x8GbAWhBsM/edit?usp=sharing) and `File` > `Make a copy...`
-* Rename your copy by adding your first name at the beginning, eg `Billie - Content strategy`.
+* Rename your copy by adding your first name at the beginning, eg `Billie - Competitor analysis`.
 * Change the sharing settings for your document so that `Anyone with the link can comment`.

 	![](assets/gdoc-sharing.jpg)